chdsbd/kodiak/docs/docs/recipes.md

 version = 1
 ```

+See ["Efficient Merging"](features.md#efficient-merging) for more information.

 ## Speedy Merges

 By default, pull requests are merged on a first-come-first-served policy for the merge queue.
 Enabling [`merge.prioritize_ready_to_merge`](config-reference.md#mergeprioritize_ready_to_merge) bypasses the queue for any PR that can be merged without updates.

-Assuming "Require branches to be up to date before merging" is enabled via GitHub Branch Protection settings, when [`update.always`](config-reference.md#updatealways) is enabled, a pull request's branch will be updated when the target branch updates.
+Assuming ["Require branches to be up to date before merging"](features.md#updating-pull-requests) is enabled via GitHub Branch Protection settings, when [`update.always`](config-reference.md#updatealways) is enabled, a pull request's branch will be updated when the target branch updates.
 This option may improve merge speeds but wastes resources.

 ```toml
 # .kodiak.toml